 We had to use some special white wood glue and masking tape to get the parts to stay together until the glue dried.
 Here S is demonstrating what this particular piece should look like when put together.

-This is the base to Michael's table all put together.
+This is the base to his table all put together.

 I'm working on the drawers, with each of their housing units standing up and drying.